 Additionally, many investors see secondaries as a way to rebalance portfolios or prematurely lock in gains from high-quality PE investments.

 On the other side, by entering secondaries, inherently more mature PE assets, buyers can benefit from mitigating the effects of the j-curve.
-The famed diagram (see figure 1) indicates initial negative performance as capital is being called and later-stage value creation as investments are being realized.
+The famed diagram (see figure 1) indicates initial negative performance as capital is being called and later-stage private equity value creation as investments are being realized.

 Since the secondaries’ investors enter later in the game, they may (partially) avoid the initial dip and enjoy higher annual returns in comparison to committing to capital calls from the get-go (the multiples, however, may be lower for secondary investors).

 There are other potential upsides of private equity secondaries.
 For example, they reduce the so-called “blind pool” risks as investors put money in companies that are already known - in comparison to primary investors who commit capital to a portfolio yet to be constructed.
 This means that the secondary buyers have the advantage of analyzing the performance and calculating the future value potential of the underlying companies.

 In the last couple of years, secondaries have experienced robust growth.
 Even after the pandemic slashed markets in the first half of 2020, the transaction volumes for secondaries bounced back to record numbers.
 Most research points to the market reaching or possibly surpassing the $100 billion milestone in 2021.